luqholanda/springboot-security-swagger/README.md

-# Spring Boot Rest with Swagger and H2 Database
+# Spring Boot Rest with Spring Security, Swagger and H2 Database

-This project is using Spring Boot 2.3.1.RELEASE, Swagger UI 2.9.2 and H2 Database 1.4.200
+This project is using Spring Boot 2.3.1.RELEASE, Spring Security, Swagger UI 2.9.2 and H2 Database 1.4.200

 ## Getting Started